YunoHost-Apps/mastodon_ynh/doc/ADMIN.md

 Otherwise your data will remain in federation cache for ever.

 ⚠️ Make sure you know exactly what you are doing before running this command.
-⚠️ This operation is NOT reversible, and it can take a long time.
+⚠️ **This operation is NOT reversible, and it can take a long time.**
 ⚠️ The server will be in a BROKEN STATE after this command finishes.
-⚠️ A running Sidekiq process is required, so do not shut down the server until the queues are fully cleared.
+⚠️ A running Sidekiq process is required, **so do not shut down the server until the queues are fully cleared**.

 ```bash
 screen